aimicrocot/microcot-preset/README.md

 — Do not write for user ~ for this to work, do not allow the bot to write for the user in its first message and/or previous posts

+— Light tone ~ less drama, casual narration

 — Juicy style ~ writes more vividly and interestingly, fewer overused phrases

 — Cinematic ~ a more cinematic narrative that uses less clichés

-— Slowburn ~ slow development of relationships and feelings
+— Slowburn ~ slow development of relationships and feelings, less horny

-— Realistic horny ~ enable when realism is needed in horny content for male characters, so they don't walk around permanently horny without breaks
+— No dirty talks ~ special for me, sick of it

+— No lists ~ for GPT and sometimes Gemini

 — 3rd or 1st person ~ enable if you start RP without starter message and let the bot generate the opening itself (so it immediately writes in the desired person)